PygmalionAI/data-toolbox/README.md

 # 11b's /wAIfu/ Toolbox

-**This is a copy of the original repo, found on [https://git.fuwafuwa.moe/waifu-collective/toolbox].
+**This is a copy of the original repo, found at https://git.fuwafuwa.moe/waifu-collective/toolbox.
 It will be updated side-by-side with this mirror on GitHub.**

 **Note**: This is a _very_ early work-in-progress.
 Expect the unexpected.